California’s CCPA – What Banks Need to Know

 That’s because many encryption solutions are difficult for employees and clients to use where encryption becomes an extra step; when security is outside of the regular workflow, people are less likely to use it.

-At Echoworx, we built our OneWorld encryption platform to seamlessly integrate into existing workflows and make encryption and secure communications the path of least resistance.
+We built our encryption platform to seamlessly integrate into existing workflows and make encryption and secure communications the path of least resistance.

 - Definable policies – This feature allows you to control which communications get encrypted (and how) based on the message content.
 This is set up during implementation—based on your needs and encryption best practices.
 Flexible controls for every scenario allow you to create a customizable user experience for senders and recipients and stay in control of encrypted messages in transit and at rest.